runk/node-inst/README.md

 This module caches *whole* `node_modules` directory and uses check sum of manifest files (*package.json* and *npm-shrinkwrap.json*) as a cache key.
 When you're doing fresh install it saves a tarball with all your dependencies and extract it next time when you do install.
-It's like **30-50** times faster than normal install even with warn npm cache.
+It's like **30-50** times faster than normal install even with "warm" npm cache.

 ## Installation